-One of MARR’s defining characteristics is long-term treatment.
+The benefits of long-term treatment are one of the defining characteristics of MARR.
 Typically recognized as treatment lasting 90 days or longer, long-term treatment can sometimes not be as appealing as 30 day quick fixes and other shorter programs.

 Due to the nature of addiction, it takes longer than 30 days to recover.
 Time is needed to truly address the addiction from a holistic standpoint and the work you put in is a direct correlation to the quality of recovery you’ll experience.
 The National Institute on Drug Abuse says, “Generally, for residential or outpatient treatment, participation for less than 90 days is of limited effectiveness, and treatment lasting significantly longer is recommended for maintaining positive outcomes.”

 That’s why MARR is organized into two phases, with phase one focusing on the foundations of recovery for approximately 6 weeks, learning life skills, and transitioning into the workplace for approximately 14 weeks.
-With an optional phase three lasting from 12 weeks up to 2 years where clients continue practicing the recovery lifestyle with peer support.
+With an optional phase three lasting from 12 weeks up to 2 years where clients continue practicing the recovery lifestyle with peer support at our extended residents.

 When clients begin life at MARR, they enter Phase 1 of the program.
 This phase lasts 6 weeks and focuses on the foundations for recovery.
 This time is vital for lasting recovery because it gives clients the time to recognize they’re in a safe environment and take the time to re-group while beginning the healing process.